Gargopedia

 Lastly, there are the human gargoyles.
 As we saw in a previous post, the spout is sometimes located in another part of the gargoyle’s body.
 For example, some gargoyles exhibit their anus, and the water flows from here as if they were defecating.
 Rebold Benton has remarked that this may be intended to keep the devil out of the church, or may simply be a medieval prank; some depict truly contorted postures.
 One more gargoyle, a human with its hands on its face and protuberances on its body, completes the ensemble of human figures.

-As I said in my post on the monastery of San Martín Pinario, Santiago does not leave its visitors unmoved.
+As we discussed in the entry dedicated to the Monastery of San Martín Pinario, Santiago does not leave its visitors unmoved.
 Its magic, legends and folklore are fascinating.
 Its art, its history, its traditions and the St. James’ Way that starts from so many different places, all reveal a unique and superb part of Spain’s heritage.
 A land of magical beings that are also represented in its gargoyles, some of them covered in a radiant green moss that endows the figures with colour, enchantment and even more beauty.

 Bibliography consulted